Using Advanced Techniques

 Planetary Dynamics introduces advanced techniques of astrological chart analysis to experienced astrologers as well as to those who are in the field of psychological behavioral therapies.
-It also offers to cosmologists and astrophysicists insight into the dynamic between the activity in the cosmos and its corresponding earthly effects.
-And the astrological novice will be exposed to the mechanics of advance techniques and receive inspiration from these pages as well.
+It also offers cosmologists and astrophysicists insight into the dynamic relationship between the solar systems’ activities and their corresponding earthly effects.
+The novice in the field of astrology will also be inspired to explore the depth and breadth of a more sophisticated approach to chart interpretation.

-The origin of the techniques presented is from the contribution of Dr. Marc Edmund Jones who updated for the present generation of astrologers what the ancients compiled for minds of an era long past.
-The ancients displayed an impressive body of knowledge in the field of cosmobiology, but the current approaches to cosmos, mind and human behavior have advanced significantly to necessitate a fresh paradigm that answers the needs of the 21st century mindset.
+The techniques used in the blog are the contribution of Dr. Marc Edmund Jones who updated for the present generation of astrologers what the ancients compiled for the minds of an era long past.
+The ancients displayed an impressive body of knowledge in the field of cosmology, but the current approaches to cosmos, mind, and human behavior have advanced significantly to necessitate a fresh paradigm that answers the needs of the 21st-century mindset.

-In popular use today is an approach toward horoscope interpretation that primarily follows planetary rulerships through the signs and houses of a Natal chart, and following that, an examination of Transits and Progressions to those planetary positions.
-This procedure is basically valid, however there is much to be gained by including a broader scope of interpretive techniques, such as the psychologically oriented NATURAL DISPOSITION and MODE OF SELF-INTEGRATION, to name two of the sixteen sophisticated techniques found in Jones’ Essentials of Astrological Analysis.
+In popular use today is an approach toward horoscope interpretation that primarily follows planetary rulerships through the signs and houses of a natal (birth) chart, and following that, an examination of transits and progressions to those planetary positions.
+This procedure is basically valid, however, there is much to be gained by including a broader scope of interpretive skills, such as the psychologically oriented Natural Disposition and Mode of Self-Integration, to name two of the sixteen sophisticated techniques found in Jones’ Essentials of Astrological Analysis.

 Too often, Jones’ texts are marginalized because of their formidable content and complex sentence structures.
 Yet those who preemptively dismiss his work will continue to use outmoded and limited analytical procedures as previously stated.
 Examining the pages of Jones’ numerous volumes in the spirit of research and open-mindedness will result in the discovery of a profound and insightful repertoire of techniques.
 These lead the practitioner to a more comprehensive understanding of how planetary configurations mirror human experience, and how in turn, life on Earth is reflected in the “stars.”

 While using advanced techniques improves the practitioner’s skills, it is important to note that simply applying a system of refined tools will not substitute for a well-rounded comprehension of life’s myriad challenges and their solutions.
 A horoscope interpretation should not be overly dependent on the opinions of the creator of the methods used.
-Instead, astrologers must acquire on their own a knowledgable awareness of the interrelationship of the life of a client as it is poised point by point with their current planetary Transit and Progressed catalysts.
-This perspective will result in a greatly enhanced awareness of how the interaction of the two seemingly separate components are actually entangled in a comprehensive whole.
-A perfectly honed hammer cannot of itself construct a fine edifice; an excellence of hand and a mature application of skills is necessary for a successful use of the potentials within the tool or technique itself.
+Instead, astrologers must acquire on their own a knowledgeable awareness of the interrelationship of the life of a client as it is poised, point by point, with their current planetary transit and progressed catalysts.
+This perspective results in the enhanced awareness that the interaction of the two seemingly separate components of life experience and planetary activity is actually an entangled, comprehensive whole.
+A perfectly honed hammer cannot of itself construct a fine edifice, yet the mastery of hand, along with a mature approach, promises a successful release of the potentials dormant within the tool or technique itself.

-Although the texts of Jones' are not widely used, a significant appreciation and recognition for his contribution to astrology has been established through the long respected American Federation of Astrologers.
-Throughout the history of the Federation, the prestigious Marc Edmund Jones Award has been presented to individuals who show an excellence in the field of astrological interpretation.
+Although Jones’ texts are not in wide use, a significant appreciation and recognition for his contribution to astrology have been long-established by the American Federation of Astrologers.
+Throughout the history of the Federation, the prestigious Marc Edmund Jones Award has been presented to individuals who show excellence in the field of astrological interpretation.

-Planetary Dynamics more accurately defines the foundation of the study of astrology.
-The synergy of the planet configurations in their accompanying sign and house positions is usually the main focus of an examination of a horoscope.
-In antiquity, planet locations were identified by the backdrop of the constellations behind them in the Earth’s ecliptic.
-This is Sidereal Astrology, meaning star related.
-We know that the first day of Spring no longer correlates to the first degree of the constellation Aries, because of the Procession of the Equinox.
-The first day of Spring, the Vernal Equinox, clearly refers to a tilt of the Earth toward the Sun that sparks our hemisphere’s regenerative powers with the start of new life and aspiration.
+The term Planetary Dynamics more accurately defines the foundation of the study of astrology.
+The synergy of planet configurations in their accompanying sign and house positions is usually the main focus of an examination of a horoscope.
+In antiquity, planet locations were identified by the backdrop constellations behind them in the Earth’s ecliptic.
+This is star-related Sidereal Astrology.
+We know that the first day of Spring no longer correlates to the first degree of the constellation Aries, because of the Precession of the Equinox.
+The first day of Spring, at the Vernal Equinox, clearly refers to a tilt of the Earth toward the Sun that sparks our hemisphere’s regenerative powers with the start of new life and aspiration.
 Focusing on the Earth’s seasons to define the twelve signs shifts the identification from zoological characteristics to the more realistic seasonal and atmospheric conditions.
 This is the Tropical Astrology system with its focus on the effects of the four seasonal changes and their synchronous influence on humankind.
 Wherever possible, the term Signs of the Year will be used in lieu of the term zodiacal signs.

-Respect for the relationship between our lives and the great planetary cycles transforms ordinary states of consciousness into a spiritual adventure for a lifetime.
+Respect for the relationship between our lives and the great planetary cycles launches ordinary states of consciousness into a lifetime of spiritual adventure.